binlecode/example-git-commands/src/git-config.md

 git config credential.helper 'store'
 ```

-When pull | clone | enter you git password, in general, the password will be saved in `~/.git-credentials` file in the format like:
+The password will be saved in `~/.git-credentials` file in the format like:
 `https://GITUSER:GITPASSWORD@DOMAIN.XXX`.

+## multiple github accounts

+With multiple github accounts in macos, the default keychain can only keep one,
+which will block the other account.
+This is because by default the system level `credential.helper` is `osxkeychain`.
+This should be unset (or comment out in system level gitconfig file).

+In addition to that, the global gitconfig file should also unset or comment out
+`credential.helper` setting.

+Instead, unfortunately, only one account's credential could be saved in a file
+store.
+To prevent cross-account auth rejection, each repo belonging to that
+account can set `credential.helper` to `store`,
+those repos will look for credential (of that account) in `~/.git-credentials` file.